user4815162342/stew-cli/manual.md

 this).
 This, of course, implies that other implementations of Stew Tools CLI would use different scripting languages.

+Keep in mind that many of these commands are asynchronous, which means you can't just assign their results to a value.
+In order to get the results of asynchronous commands, you'll find them stored in a special variable called "_".

 ### Non-Stew Commands:

 Interactive mode is implemented using Node.js' [Read-Eval-Print Loop module][1].